Stewart Baker

-Stewart Abercrombie Baker (born July 17, 1947) was the first Assistant Secretary (acting as Under Secretary-equivalent) for Policy at the United States Department of Homeland Security under the Presidency of George W. Bush.
+Stewart Abercrombie Baker (July 17, 1947 – April 30, 2026) was a lawyer, commentator, and former first Assistant Secretary (acting as Under Secretary-equivalent) for Policy at the United States Department of Homeland Security under the Presidency of George W. Bush.

-Baker is the former General Counsel of the National Security Agency (1992–1994) and author of the book, The Limits of Trust: Cryptography, Governments, and Electronic Commerce (1998), and other publications and articles on electronic commerce and international trade.
+Baker was the former General Counsel of the National Security Agency (1992–1994) and author of the books The Limits of Trust: Cryptography, Governments, and Electronic Commerce (1998) and Skating on Stilts: Why We Aren't Stopping Tomorrow's Terrorism (2010), and other publications and articles on electronic commerce and international trade.
 Earlier in his career, Baker was law clerk to John Paul Stevens, Supreme Court from 1977 to 1978.
 He also clerked for Frank M. Coffin, United States Court of Appeals, First Circuit (1976–1977) and Shirley Hufstedler, US Court of Appeals, Ninth Circuit (1975).
 He was in private practice with the Washington, DC–based law firm Steptoe & Johnson LLP from 1981 to 1992 and again from 1994 to 2005.

 Early life

 Baker was born on July 17, 1947, in Poughkeepsie, New York.
 He is the son of Henry Irving Baker Jr. (1917–1949) and Ruth (Abercrombie) Baker (1918–1965).
 Baker's father died when he was young, and his mother eventually moved the family to Dearborn, Michigan, supporting them through a career with the Ford Motor Company.
 Baker attended public high school in Dearborn.

 Baker obtained his B.A. degree from Brown University in 1969.
 He received his J.D. degree from the University of California, Los Angeles (UCLA) School of Law in 1975.
 While in law school, he published A Strict Scrutiny of the Right to Travel in the UCLA Law Review (1975).
 He also served as an intern law clerk to Shirley Hufstedler, U.S. Court of Appeals, Ninth Circuit.